 Our experiences, positive and negative, shape how we think, feel, and participate in the world.
 Sometimes we can end up in a place where we feel depressed or anxious, have difficulty in relationships, or lack a sense of identity.
-Alex strives to provide a space where all of the things that leave us feeling stuck are welcomed as essential to the process of healing.
+Alex (he/him) strives to provide a space where all of the things that leave us feeling stuck are welcomed as essential to the process of healing.
 He will collaborate with you to help manage overwhelming feelings, integrate traumatic experiences, and discover important patterns.

 Alex works from a relational perspective, which emphasizes the influence of important relationships on psychological development.
 He also focuses on the influence of social and environmental factors, such as systemic oppression and socioeconomic status.
 Alex believes that